OpenFogStack/GeoFaaS/README.md

 - the debug logs/comments I added can be found by searching for `>>>` and `//\\`
 - Client's call has a retry for result before it fails
 - The "Cloud" broker prefers passing clients to the responsible Edge broker, if any
+- The Cloud has a 1sec delay responding
 - GeoFaaS assumes the list of deployed functions on the FaaS doesn't change after initialization and are already deployed, however, it has the ability to update the functions
+- There are global values `retries` (for result) `getAckAttempts`, `ackTimeout`, `resTimeout` for ClientGBClient that can be tuned
+- The client's call retry priority starts with receiving publish Ack, then receiving GeoFaaS's Ack, then GeoFaaS's Result, if all failed, calling the cloud directly via "functions/f1/call/retry"